Skip to main content

 4. Settlement Negotiations

 Many motorcycle accident lawsuits are settled before reaching trial.
 Insurance companies often prefer to avoid court, so they may offer a settlement.
-Our lawyer will negotiate on our behalf to ensure we receive fair compensation for medical bills, lost wages, pain and suffering, and other damages.
-If a reasonable settlement is offered, we can choose to accept it and close the case.
-However, if the offer is too low, we can proceed to trial.
+Our lawyer will negotiate on your behalf to make sure you receive fair compensation for medical bills, lost wages, pain and suffering, and other damages.
+If a reasonable settlement is offered, you can choose to accept it and close the case.
+Always speak with our attorney before taking a settlement.
+If the offer is too low, we can proceed to trial.

 5. Preparing For Trial

-If our case goes to trial, we’ll need to be ready for court proceedings.
+If your case goes to trial, you’ll need to be ready for court proceedings.
 Our lawyer will present evidence, call witnesses, and argue our case before a judge or jury.
-The defense will try to dispute our claims, so it’s crucial to have solid evidence proving the other party’s fault and the extent of our injuries.
-A trial can take several days or even weeks, depending on the complexity of the case.
+The defense will try to dispute your claims, so it’s vital to have solid evidence proving the other party’s fault and the extent of your injuries.
+A trial can take several days or even weeks, depending on the details of the case.

 6. Receiving The Verdict